How to Apologize: The Right Way to Say You're Sorry

 Most of us have no problem saying I'm Sorry when we accidentally bump into someone on the street.
 In fact that type of situation is so common to us that the ensuing apology has become a reflex—an automatic response with natural timing.

-But what happens when we have to think about apologizing?
+But what happens when we have to think about how to apologize?